NHSmail is a centrally funded and managed secure email and communications service which is approved by the NHS for exchanging patient data.

 Community pharmacy contractors that wish to take part in the Quality Payments Scheme must:

 - have an NHSmail account for their pharmacy by the review points (28th April 2017 and 24th November 2017) at which they wish to make a Quality Payments Scheme claim; or

 - for the purposes of the 28th April 2017 review point, have evidence that they have applied for an NHSmail account by 1st February 2017.

-NHS England and NHS Digital announced on 21st December 2016 that contractors that wish to apply for an NHSmail account for their pharmacy, to meet the requirement in point 2 above, can do so by emailing the following information to firstname.lastname@example.org (by 1st February 2017):
+NHS England and NHS Digital announced in December 2016 that contractors that wished to apply for an NHSmail account for their pharmacy, to meet the requirement in point 2 above, could do so by emailing the following information to firstname.lastname@example.org (by 1st February 2017).

 - Trading name of pharmacy;

 - Address, including postcode (for the premises the NHSmail address will apply to);

 Contractors with multiple pharmacies may submit this information via one email, providing details for each pharmacy premises; this spreadsheet template can be used for collating the information on individual pharmacies within a group.
 For this reason, pharmacy teams working within multiple pharmacy groups may want to check with their head office before requesting an NHSmail address for their pharmacy.

 If a contractor did not make a request for an NHSmail account before 1st February 2017, they can still request an account as described above; NHS England and NHS Digital have stated that these contractors will receive NHSmail as quickly as possible after April and before 24 November 2017.